How to Calm a Disruptive Class: The Quick & Easy Method that Saved My Sanity

 This method may not be a good fit for everyone.
 But if you’ve had trouble keeping order in your classroom, I do highly recommend that you try it.
 For me, it was a miracle worker.

 Need more suggestions?
-Get my free video mini-course that will teach you how to get your students to listen, cut out the disruptions, and motivate them to learn.
+Get my free video mini-course that will teach you how to regain control of your classroom in just 3 days.

 Update: If you teach high school, sub, or are just not crazy about putting names on the board, look for ways to modify this method.
 For example, you could give a student a warning by putting a post-it on their desk.
 Of course, you’d go through a lot of post-its, but it should work as effectively.
 Class Dojo is another great option.
 The key is that you 1) personalize the warning to the student and 2) don’t interrupt your flow of teaching.

 What methods do you use to keep control in your classroom?
 Share them by leaving a comment.

 - Post: “Should You Use a Behavior Chart?“

 - Post: “What to Do if Your Students Control You“

 - Free mini-course: Classroom Management Solutions: 3 Days to Regain Control